-Bus and trams follow a reduced summer schedule in August.
-Metro runs from 5:30 a.m. to 11:30 p.m., Friday night and Saturday night until around 1:30 in the morning.
-Metro A closes at 9 pm for maintenance.
-The night buses operate according to the normal timetable.
+Bus and streetcar services follow a reduced summer schedule in August.
+Metro runs from 5:30 a.m. to 11:30 p.m., Friday night and Saturday night until 1:30 a.m.
+Metro A closes at 9 p.m.
+Sunday through Thursday for maintenance.
+Night lines operate on the normal schedule.

 Since many Romans are on vacation, there is little traffic.
 The roads are clear and many are driving too fast.
 There are numerous accidents due to excessive speed.